Kiran8658/Djangoproject/README.md

-# MyGITHUBproject creating project on GITHUB
+# Djangoroject creating project on GITHUB